miracleflame/VTMB-Unofficial-Patch-by-Wesp/Patch_Extras/Developer Tools/Bloodlines SDK/vtmbsdk-readme.txt

 * Psycho-A (Programming and all subsequent works).
 * Behar (Rare, but very useful help).
 * Fire64 (Programming, project CEO) [no support anymore].

+Special Thanks to:

+* DDLullu (huge help in fixing modelling bugs).
+* ZeqMacaw (for his wonderful decompiler).

 --------------------